Job Title and Responsibilities

 I have been an award holder of a British Academy grant (in conjunction with Dr. Mark Blades of Sheffield and Dr. Julie Cherryman of Portsmouth universities) for a study on ground rules implementation.
 I have also been Social Research Lead on a Nottingham University project on Children's Perceptions of their Experiences through Legal Proceedings for the Fundamental Rights Agency.

 I have conducted analyses of the effect and implementation of question repetition in children’s investigative interviews.
-I am now conducting studies into professional perceptions of appropriate questioning, the effect and implementation of ground rules, and attrition rates for referrals involving children.
+I am now conducting studies into professional perceptions of appropriate questioning, the effect and implementation of ground rules, the role and impact of Registered Intermediaries, and attrition rates for referrals involving children.

-Krähenbühl, S. J., & Dent, H. R. (under review).
-Attrition in child abuse cases: The views of ex-Police Officers.
-Child Abuse & Neglect – revised manuscript under review.
+Krähenbühl, S. J., & Dent, H. R. (2017, online only at present).
+Attrition in child abuse cases: The views of ex-Police Officers in the United Kingdom.
+Journal of Interpersonal Violence

 Krähenbühl, S. J., Blades, M., & Cherryman, J. (2015).
 A Qualitative Examination of “Ground Rules” Implementation Practice in Investigative Interviews with Children.
 Psychiatry, Psychology and Law, 22, 830-841.